Comparing Two Columns and Returning Common Values in Excel

 Conditional Formatting with New Rules

-Now you observe that all the common values in the same row are now highlighted with a picked color.
+All the common values in the same row are now highlighted with the selected color.

-We can find common values in the same row while comparing two columns using Equal Sign(=) too.
+We can find common values in the same row using the Equal Sign(=) too.
 If the same values are found then it will show TRUE otherwise FALSE.
-To show the output I have added a new column named ‘Remark’.
+To display the output we add a new column named ‘Remark’.

 =B5=C5